-When choosing a headboard, first determine the proper size.
-Then, find a style—practical or decorative—that complements the rest of your decor.
-Follow this guide to find out what headboard will work in your bedroom.
+When looking for a headboard, first use the table below to narrow your choices by frame size.
+Then, look for a style that complements the rest of your decor.
+Follow this guide to learn more about what type of headboard will work in your space.

 Standard Headboard Sizes

-While there are no fixed standard heights, headboards are fitted to the width of a mattress ranging from 38 to 76 inches.
+While there are no fixed standard heights, headboards are often fitted your bed frame and should match the width of your mattress ranging from 38 to 76 inches wide.

 Upholstered headboards come in leather, fabric, and velvet.
 The added padding makes it more comfortable to lean against than other headboard materials.
 Upholstering can be plain or include added details such as button tufting, nail-head trims, welting, or patterns.
 The detailing can form a border along the edge of the headboard or a few inches in.
 Upholstered headboards rich and soft materials offer a more feminine look.

-Metal headboards come in various metals such as: brass, wrought iron, brushed aluminum, and stainless steel.
-Extremely durable, this type of headboard is typically made with metal rods instead of solid pieces of material.
+Metal headboards come in various metals and finishes such as: brass, wrought iron, brushed aluminum, stainless steel, and chrome.
+Extremely durable and often very affordable, this type of headboard is typically made with metal rods instead of solid pieces of material.
 When left sleek and minimalist, metal headboards can look contemporary.
-If metal beds are antiqued or distressed, they can give a room a vintage vibe.
+If metal headboard is antiqued or distressed, it can give the room a vintage vibe.

 A panel headboard is typically arranged within a rectangular frame that has two or three panels of equal sizes.
 The headboard design varies based on detailing—which includes carved or etched—and the type of finishes or paints.

 Ideal for small space living, a bookcase headboard acts as a functional storage space.
 Many (if not all) styles include shelves and drawers.
 With plenty of room to hold smaller accessories—such as books and alarm clocks—a bookshelf headboard helps make a bedroom clutter-free.